-When we settled into our cabin about four years ago, pretty much everything was new to us.
+When we first settled into our cabin, pretty much everything was new to us.
 We were new to Maine, new to the idea of farming, new to the idea of homesteading.
 We knew we wanted to do our best to make good use of anything we found, and so we spent a lot of time identifying and researching all kinds of trees and shrubs and wildflowers that were growing here, many of which were unfamiliar to us.
 The homesite on the property must have been kept clear for most of its history, and so it was full of the shrubby first-growth that comes up in the early years after a field is abandoned.

 From something that I first considered worthless, with a little more understanding, we discovered something that is both nutritious and delightful to the whole family.
-I am constantly amazed at how close I can come to overlooking the simplest gifts of God, and how good His gifts can be in the simplest of things!
+I think that’s one of my favorite things about foraged foods – they’re right there all along, waiting for you to take the time and the interest to discover them.